EPCCed/archer-gpu-course/section-1.01/README.md

 ### Parallelism

-While it is not possible to increase the clock speed of an indivdual processor, one can use add more processing units (for which we will
+While it is not possible to increase the clock speed of an individual processor, one can use add more processing units (for which we will
 read: "cores").